Regional television in Australia: 1990s

 Throughout the 1990s, a number of changes relating to local programming and identity began to take place – the first of which was to occur for NRTV, bought out by QTV's owners, Telecasters Australia in 1993.
 Soon after, both stations took on generic Network Ten branding with the name Ten Northern New South Wales and Ten Queensland.
 Local news services were also axed in most of these areas with the exception of Townsville and Cairns.
 Similarly, the Southern Cross Network in Victoria changed its name and logo to a pseudo-Ten SCN design.
 The same network later axed local news services and changed its name to Ten Victoria, in line with moves taken by the Telecasters Australia-owned stations in New South Wales and Queensland.

-NBN Television made similar moves in 1994, when it launched a new logo based on that of the Nine Network at the time.
+NBN made similar moves in 1994, when it launched a new logo based on that of the Nine Network at the time.
 Sunshine Television was purchased by the Seven Network in 1995 and became nearly identical to the network's metropolitan stations under the name Seven Queensland.

+WIN Corporation, meanwhile, bought VIC TV from ENT Ltd. in October 1994, and folded the station to the larger WIN Television network, maintaining the affiliation with Nine.

 A second commercial licence was made available for single-licence areas such as Mildura, Griffith, and Darwin.
 Incumbent stations were permitted to apply for the new licence under Section 73 of the Broadcasting Services Act 1992, however only if the Australian Broadcasting Authority, at the time, felt that there was no other operator who would be interested or able to operate a new station in the area.
 The ABA initially denied all three stations the ability to operate the new licences.

 A joint complaint to the Administrative Appeals Tribunal against the ABA and Imparja Television in 1996 found in favour of MTN-9 but against the other incumbent stations.
 In both the Darwin and Mildura cases, it was determined that Imparja satisfied the ABA's criteria of being in a position to run a second service in the area.
 Prime Television's applications in both Griffith and Mildura, for the purposes of the appeal, were rejected on the grounds of insufficient local coverage.